Overfishing Facts: What You Need To Know

 Research published in the journal Nature reports a global decline of 71% in shark populations over the past 50 years.
 This alarming rate of decline is largely attributed to overfishing and bycatch.

-These case studies reflect the dire situation of various fish species.
-They emphasize the necessity for immediate action to implement sustainable fishing practices and protect these critical species within marine ecosystems.
+These case studies show the urgent situation of different fish species.
+They highlight the need for immediate action to use sustainable fishing practices and protect these important species within marine ecosystems.

 Role of Fishing Subsidies in Overfishing